SamiiBou/RoLu/rolu-ai-node/README.md

 Scoring: It computes a similarity score between the freelancer's profile and each mission.
 Ranking: Missions are sorted in descending order based on their similarity scores.
 Detailed Analysis: the top mission is analyzed in detail using the ChatCompletion function.

+Chatbot :

+In addition to the matching simulation, we offer an interactive chatbot.
+This chatbot is designed to deliver personalized, real-time assistance to jobseekers and recruiters.
+By leveraging the OpenAI API via Axios, the chatbot generates context-aware responses that help users refine their resumes, prepare for interviews, and explore career opportunities.
+This functionality enhances user engagement by providing immediate, tailored guidance, ultimately streamlining the connection between freelancers and hiring companies.

+To simulate the chatbot on your terminal you can run the node test_chatbot.js